vinubalan/drivenow-scraper/README.md

 ### Rate Limiting and Blocking
 - If you're getting blocked, increase delays in `config.yaml`:
-  - `delay_between_requests`: Increase to 3-5 seconds
+  - `delay_between_requests`: Increase to 5-10 seconds
-  - `delay_between_vehicles`: Increase to 2-3 seconds
+  - `delay_between_vehicles`: Increase to 3-5 seconds
-  - `delay_between_cities`: Increase to 5-10 seconds
+  - `delay_between_cities`: Increase to 10-15 seconds
+- Reduce `workers` in parallel config to avoid detection
 - The scraper includes random delays to avoid detection patterns
-- For large-scale scraping (50+ cities), consider running during off-peak hours

 ### Website Structure Changes
 - If scraping fails, the website structure may have changed
 - Check `scraper.log` for error messages
-- You may need to update CSS selectors in `scraper.py` for "See Details" buttons
+- You may need to update CSS selectors in `scraper.py`
 - Try running with `headless: false` in `config.yaml` to see what's happening

 ### No Vehicles Found
 - The website may require different selectors
 - Check if the website has changed its HTML structure
-- Verify the URL pattern is still correct
+- Verify the URL pattern is still correct in `config.yaml`
 - Check if the website requires cookies or has anti-bot protection

-### "See Details" Button Not Found
-- The button text or selector may have changed
-- Check `scraper.log` to see which selectors are being tried
-- You may need to update the `detail_selectors` list in `_get_vehicle_listings()` method

-## Future Enhancements

-- Web application for querying historical data
-- Support for more cities
-- Email notifications on scraping completion
-- Data export functionality (CSV, JSON)
-- Price change alerts
+### Database Connection Issues
+- Verify your `.env` file has correct Supabase credentials
+- Check if your Supabase project is active
+- Ensure your IP is whitelisted in Supabase (if required)

+### R2 Storage Issues
+- Verify your `.env` file has correct R2 credentials
+- Check if your R2 bucket exists and is accessible
-- API endpoints for data access
+- Verify API tokens have correct permissions

+### Screenshot Issues
+- Screenshots are compressed and watermarked automatically
+- Large screenshots may take time to process (timeout is 120 seconds)
+- Check R2 bucket permissions if uploads fail

 ## Notes

 - **Respect Website Terms**: Ensure your scraping activities comply with DriveNow's terms of service
 - **Rate Limiting**: The scraper includes delays between requests to be respectful
 - **Data Accuracy**: Vehicle data depends on the website's current structure and may need periodic updates
+- **Timezone**: All timestamps are stored in AEST (Australian Eastern Standard Time)
+- **Screenshots**: Full-page screenshots are compressed (JPEG) and include watermarks with screenshot time

 ## License

 Apache License 2.0